jahnf/Projecteur/README.md

 ```

 All the properties that can be set via the command line, are listed with the `--help-all` option.

+### Device Support

+#### Compile Time

+Besides the Logitech Spotlight, similar devices can be used and are supported.
+Additional devices can be added to `devices.conf`.
+At CMake configuration time
+the project will be configured to support these devices and also create entries
+for them in the generated udev-rule file.

+#### Runtime

+_Projecteur_ will also accept devices as supported when added via the `-D`
+command line option.

+Example: `projecteur -D 04b3:310c`

+This will enable devices for _Projecteur_, but it is up to the user to make sure
+the device is accessible (via udev rules).

 ### Troubleshooting